-Our clubs and activities run at lunchtime and after school for Junior and Senior school pupils, from discovery club through to archery and formula 24.
+Our clubs and activities run at lunchtime and after school for all pupils, from discovery club through to archery and formula 24.

 They are an opportunity for rest and relaxation, or to spend time doing something that really interests and excites.
 Either way, the aim of each club is to learn new skills and have fun.

 |Art and Craft||✔||✔|

 The Duke of Edinburgh’s Award

 All pupils from Year 9 onwards are able to take part in the Duke of Edinburgh’s Award, from Bronze through to Gold.
 All pupils complete their Bronze award.